 - Weigh at least 110 lbs. (at least 130 lbs. is preferred)

-- Be willing to give two hours of time per donation
+- Be willing to give 2 1/2 hours of time per donation

 - Be healthy with no cold or flu symptoms

-- Wait three days after a whole blood donation or two weeks after apheresis
+- Wait three days after a whole blood donation or one week after a platelet donation

 Donors should not take aspirin three days prior to giving blood.
-Ibuprofen and naproxene products, such as Motrin, Aleve and Advil are okay.
-If your doctor has asked you to take any of these medications on a daily basis, do not stop taking them in order to be a donor.
+Ibuprofen and naproxen products, such as Motrin, Aleve and Advil as well as Tylenol are okay as they do not contain aspirin.
+If your doctor has asked you to take aspirin or aspirin products on a daily basis, do not stop taking them in order to be a donor.